What is Integral?

 Doctrine of True Self

-Zen, and especially Integral Zen, places strong emphasis on the 3 poisons of the mind.
-Ignorance, attachment, and aversion.
+Zen, and especially Integral Zen, places strong emphasis on the three poisons of the mind: ignorance, attachment, and aversion.
 These historic teachings are finding strong clinical support in cutting-edge attachment theory and the neurobiology of trauma on the human brain.
-The 3 poisons have lasting effects on human consciousness, bonding patterns, unconconscious attachments (and revulsions), and the ability of a practitioner to not only access a deep state of awareness (kensho) but to stabilize that state into a way of being.
+The three poisons have lasting effects on human consciousness, bonding patterns, unconscious attachments (and revulsions), and the ability of a practitioner to not only access a deep state of awareness (kensho) but to stabilize that state into a way of being.

 What is Integral Zen?